raphabraga/TrimaniaBackend/README.md

 ### License

 Distributed under the MIT License.
-See LICENSE.txt for more information.
+See `LICENSE` for more information.

 <p align="right">(<a href="#top">back to top</a>)</p>